-- Press CTRL, ALT, and DEL simultaneously (once), then click Task Manager.
-The Windows Task Manager window appears. - Select the program you want to close, then click End Task.
+- 1. Press CTRL, ALT, and DEL simultaneously (once), then click Start Task Manager.
+The Windows Task Manager window appears. - 2.
+Click the Applications tab.
+If a program has stopped responding, the words "not responding" appear beside its name in the list. - 3.
+Select the program you want to close, then click End Task.
 Closing the failed program should allow you to continue working.
 If it does not, continue with the next step. - Close the remaining programs one by one by selecting the program name, then End Task.
 Closing all programs should allow you to continue working.
 If it does not, power off your computer and then restart it.